nicholashibberd/bouncing-vim/README.md

 window or pane.

-Example: to run the tests in the second pane of the first tmux window, enter the following in the vim prompt:
+Example: to run the tests in the second pane of the first tmux window, enter the following in the Vim prompt:

 ```vim
 :Silent tmux send-keys -t 1.2 "bundle exec rspec spec/my_spec.rb" C-m